Everything You Need to Know About Winter Hiking (How to Stay Warm & Cool)

 Now, for my first winter hike, I chose two extremely popular High Peaks to start out with, Cascade and Porter Mountains.
 Together they are about 6.5 miles, with an elevation gain of 2,293ft, and it took me about 4 hours to complete, with breaks.
 Then, for my second hike, I did Indian Head which is about 9.5 miles with an elevation gain of 1,998ft.
 Even though this is a longer hike, since the elevation gain isn’t as bad, it only took me an hour more to complete.

-Also, both these trails were broken in, so I did not have to break in any trails.
+Also, both these trails were broken in, so I did not have to break trail at any point.
 I highly recommend considering the weather before you go.
-After it snows a lot, I would wait a couple days for others to break in the trails, so you don’t have to, unless you want to, then go right away.
-Also, if you’re going alone, I would go on the weekends because there will be some other people.
+After it snows a lot, I would wait a couple days for others to break in the trail, so you don’t have to.
+Also, if you’re going alone, I would go on the weekends because there will be some more people.
 Not nearly as many people that you”ll see in the summer but a lot more than you’ll see on the weekdays.

 Thus, I would just keep in mind milage, elevation gain, how much snow the mountains have gotten, and how cold it will be, before you pick your first hike.
 Now, I picked Cascade and Porter from hiking ALL summer, and skiing, thus, I was not too worn out when I got to the summits.
-Thus, start with something you know you can do, if you haven’t been keeping up with your exercise, try not to overdo it on your first hike.
+I would start with something you know you can do.
+If you haven’t been keeping up with your exercise, try not to overdo it on your first hike.
 Maybe only go on a 3-5 mile hike with an elevation gain of no more than 2,000ft.
-Then, work your way up.
+Then, work your way up to longer and greater elevation gain hikes.

 Conclusion